theislab/sfaira/docs/adding_datasets.rst

 Note that in both cases the value, or the column values, have to fulfill contraints imposed on the meta data item as outlined below.

-- age and age_obs_key [string]
-    Use
-        - units of years for humans,
-        - the E{day} nomenclature for mouse embryos
-        - the P{day} nomenclature for young post-natal mice
-        - units of weeks for mice older than one week and
-        - units of days for cell culture samples.
 - assay_sc and assay_sc_obs_key [ontology term]
     Choose a term from https://www.ebi.ac.uk/ols/ontologies/efo/terms?iri=http%3A%2F%2Fwww.ebi.ac.uk%2Fefo%2FEFO_0010183&viewMode=All&siblings=false
 - assay_differentiation and assay_differentiation_obs_key [string]